A Youtube visitor watched a video, Merry Christmas From the Angry Farmer, and asked the question, “Do you feel the same way about Jewish Chanukah?”

 “According to the Talmud, one of Judaism’s most central texts, Judah Maccabee and the other Jews who took part in the rededication of the Second Temple witnessed what they believed to be a miracle.
 Even though there was only enough untainted olive oil to keep the menorahs’ candles burning for a single day, the flames continued flickering for eight nights, leaving them time to find a fresh supply.
 This wondrous event inspired the Jewish sages to proclaim a yearly eight-day festival.“

-However, the consider also the following:
+However, then consider the following:

 “The first Book of the Maccabees tells another version of the story, describing an eight-day celebration that followed the rededication but making no reference to the miracle of the oil.“